Step 9: Production Ready #

 instrument_channel: "GND"The pins Fixture #

 With a fixture config, you can access instruments via pin names.
-The pins fixture is a dict keyed by product-pin name returning the instrument routed to that pin by the active fixture YAML — distinct from the pins: block in the product YAML, which declares the pin set itself (concepts/products):
+The pins fixture is a dict keyed by part-pin name returning the instrument routed to that pin by the active fixture YAML — distinct from the pins: block in the part YAML, which declares the pin set itself (concepts/parts):

 pins["VIN"].set_voltage(5.0)